 Has successfully completed HIV-1 Combo Pivotal Trial (PE achieved with p=0.0032; 81% of patients achieved suppressed viral load with HIV-1 RNA < 50 copies/mL; No SAEs).

 Underway Clinical trials: Phase 3 for HIV-1 Mono, Phase 2 for non-HIV Graft vs. Host Disease (GvHD) and Phase 1b/2 for triple negative breast cancer (TNBC).

-HIV-1 Combo BLA submissiion is expected to complete within 2Q19 - 3Q19.
+HIV-1 Combo BLA submissiion is expected to complete in 3Q19.